 7 Vegetables to Grow in Winter

-Don’t try and sow vegetable seed during June and July because the ground temperatures are too cold for germination.
-But that doesn’t mean you cant grow vegetables.
-Lettuce, broad beans, kale, radishes, sugar snap peas and spinach will have been sown in May and are available as seedlings from nurseries.
-They can be grown in pots in a sunny, sheltered position and should receive at least four hours of sun a day.
+Don’t try and sow vegetable seed outdoors during June and July because the ground temperatures are too cold for germination.
+Sow them indoors in pots or seedling trays.
+Lettuce, broad beans, kale, radishes, sugar snap peas and spinach are available as seedlings from nurseries.
+Once germinated, plant them in pots in a sunny, sheltered position.
+They should receive at least four hours of sun a day.

-Although growth is slower because the lower soil temperature reduces the uptake of food, it is still important to fertilise.
-The new all-round fertiliser, Ludwig’s Vigorosa 5:1:5 (25) contains humic acid, which allows the root to absorb nutrients more efficiently.
+Although growth is slower because the lower temperatures reduces the uptake of fertilizer, it is still important to fertilise.

 Sprouts can be grown all year round because they can be sprouted indoors and grown on a sunny windowsill.
 Margaret Roberts and Kirchhoffs have put together a special sprouting mix consisting of Mung beans, Chickpeas, lentils, Alfalfa and Soya beans.